-You may need more aggressive medical management for asthma.
-This may include a temporary increase in quick-relief medication and inhaled steroid medications, an oral steroid burst or other medications as prescribed by your doctor.
+Your child may need more aggressive medical management for asthma.
+This may include a temporary increase in quick-relief medication and inhaled steroid medications, an oral steroid burst or other medications as prescribed by your child's doctor.

 RED ZONE SIGNALS A MEDICAL ALERT